plone/training/docs/effective-volto/addons/views.md

 # Volto views

-Writing a "custom view templates" is one of the most basic tasks in classic Plone devevelopment.
-The Volto blocks, powered by the Pastanaga Editor, make this task a less frequent occurance in Volto development, but it's still possible to follow the same development model, to attach custom views to Plone content.
+Writing a "custom view templates" is one of the most basic tasks in classic Plone development.
+The Volto blocks, powered by the Pastanaga Editor, make this task a less frequent occurrence in Volto development, but it's still possible to follow the same development model, to attach custom views to Plone content.